MGatner/nexus/README.md

 Framework requirements may depend on your choice of web host.
 See "Hosting with ..." in the CodeIgniter [User Guide](https://codeigniter4.github.io/CodeIgniter4/installation/running.html).

-You will also need [Composer](https://getcomposer.org/download/) to install it and manage dependencies.
+You will also need [Composer](https://getcomposer.org/download/) to install and manage dependencies.

 ## Installation